2025 Utah State Aggies football team

-The 2025 Utah State Aggies football team represent the Utah State University in the Mountain West Conference during the 2025 NCAA Division I FBS football season.
-The Aggies are led by head coach Bronco Mendenhall in his first year with the program.
-The Aggies play their home games at Maverik Stadium, located in Logan, Utah.
+The 2025 Utah State Aggies football team represented the Utah State University in the Mountain West Conference during the 2025 NCAA Division I FBS football season.
+The Aggies were led by head coach Bronco Mendenhall in his first year with the program.
+The Aggies played their home games at Maverik Stadium, located in Logan, Utah.

-The 2025 season is the final season in the Mountain West Conference as Utah State will move to the Pac-12 Conference in 2026.
+The 2025 season was the final season in the Mountain West Conference as Utah State will move to the Pac-12 Conference in 2026.

+The Utah State Aggies drew an average home attendance of 18,855, the 100th-highest of all NCAA Division I FBS football teams.